coachshea/neo-pipe/readme.md

 NeoPipe operator mapping.
 If, for example, a user is looking for repeatability for the entire file (still not sure what the use would be), I suggest the [textobj-entire] plugin also by kana.
-There are many other useful user-defined text-objects available within that eccosystem.
+There are many other useful user-defined text-objects available within that ecosystem.
 If you are not familiar with it, I encourage you to check out the [textobj-user] plugin and the [related plugins] page.
+Even if not for repeatability, the plugins can be a great benefit.

 <!-- Summary -->
 <!-- ======= -->